sejunkim6370/PROFiT-Net/README.md

 Experimental formation enthalpy: [JACS Au 2, 1964-1977 (2022)]

-# Produce data from a CIF file
+# Produce PROFiT from a CIF file
 python data.py

 # Train and validate the model